Setting objectives for Assistants – best practice guidance

 When working with your Executive on your goals for next year, ensure you completely understand why they are essential to you, your Executive and the broader organisation.

 How do your goals, and achieving them, make your Executive more successful and add value to the bottom line?

-If the goals are personal to your growth, understanding the why and being able to articulate your reasons behind the goals you set will make it much easier to achieve.
+If the goals are personal to your growth, understanding the why and articulating your reasons behind the goals you set will make it much easier to achieve.

 So often, Assistants have work that we feel we should be doing.
-So make sure you pick goals that motivate you and play to your values.
+So pick goals that motivate you and play to your values.

 2. Break your goals down into action points and objectives.

-Big life goals can seem impossible when looked at as a whole, so you have to break your goals down into action points that you can tick off as the year pans out.
+Big life goals can seem impossible when viewed as a whole, so you have to break your goals down into action points that you can tick off as the year pans out.
 It is unbelievably rewarding to see what you have achieved to date.

 Reward yourself when you tick off one of the tasks that take you further to your goal because it will motivate you to complete the next task and the next task until you achieve your final aim.

-When you are listing the tasks that make up your goals, write them all down and set deadlines to have a place to look and a schedule to follow.
+When listing the tasks that make up your goals, write them down and set deadlines for a place to look and a schedule to follow.